-I took advantage of a borrowlenses.com Independence Day deal to rent an Olympus OM-D E-M1 and Panasonic Lumix G X Vario 12-35mm f/2.8 zoom lens (Equivalent to 24-70mm).
-Over 6 days starting July 1st I used the camera and lens in a variety of situations.
+I took advantage of an borrowlenses.com Independence Day deal to rent an Olympus OM-D E-M1 and Lumix G X Vario 12-35mmF2.8 II ASPH zoom lens (Equivalent to 24-70mm).
+Starting July 1st, over 6 days, I used the camera and lens in various situations.
 I loved the kit and didn't want to send it back.
-It took photos that looked excellent on a computer screen but still something felt lacking.
+It took photos that looked excellent on a computer screen, but still, something felt lacking.

-I had intended to use the kit to shoot some fireworks photos but is a rush didn't read the manual.
-In my defense I received the package from FedEx that same night.
-However, I didn't get the OM-D E-M1 to pair with my iPhone via wi-fi and opted to shoot fireworks on my Nikon.
+I had intended to use the kit to shoot some fireworks photos but, in a rush, didn't read the manual.
+In my defence, I received the package from FedEx that same night.
+However, I didn't get the OM-D E-M1 to pair with my iPhone via Wi-Fi and opted to shoot fireworks on my Nikon.

 These are action shots of my kids having fun at the Community Park Pool in Princeton.

-So … the OM-D E-M1 is a capable camera.
-That’s my opinion.
-With the Panasonic Lumix G X Vario 12-35mm f/2.8 zoom lens, the entire kit gets quite expensive.
+In my opinion, the OM-D E-M1 is a capable camera.
+Still, the entire kit gets quite expensive with the Lumix G X Vario 12-35mmF2.8 II ASPH zoom lens.
 More expensive than the X-T1 with a similar lens.
-The X-T1 body is slightly smaller and lighter (without lens) and, in my opinion, produces better results.
-However, the E-M1 would definitely be on my main camera if I owned micro 4/3 lenses.
+The X-T1 body is slightly smaller and lighter (without a lens) and, in my opinion, produces better results.
+However, the E-M1 would be on my primary camera if I owned micro 4⁄3 lenses.